JakubKohoutek/water_leak_sensor/README.md

 When the board awakes and is not connected to WiFi (i.e. is only checking the voltage), then it draws around 70 mA for about 2 seconds.

 One standard 9V battery with a capacity of 500mAh should be in theory able to power the circuit for more than a year.

+## The Finished Product

+* TODO